mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Everything I tell you may be factual today, but will surely be false in a few months as these fast moving projects vie for position.

+???
+SpeakerNotes:

+TODO: too long, needs to be shortened

 ---
 name: section_history
 layout: false